bizzhou/express-way/README.md

 - [ ] Record a reservation
 - [x] Add, Edit, and Delete information for a customer
+- [x] Produce customer mailing lists
+- [x] Produce a list of flight suggestions for a given customer

 	### Fixes
 - Add Person table into express_way, edit the insert files.